navy pilots

 However, your vision must be correctable to 20/20 vision.

-According to the Navy, all personnel must fly with distant acuity vision correctable to 20/20.
+According to the Navy, all pilot and copilot personnel must have distance vision better than 20/100 uncorrected in each eye.
+Distance vision must be correctable to 20/20.

-Furthermore, pilots need normal color vision and depth perception, and a full field of vision.
+Furthermore, pilots need normal color vision, normal depth perception, and a full field of vision.

 Furthermore, to meet military pilot vision requirements, many pilots or those wishing to be a pilot undergo Lasik surgery to correct their vision, which is allowed.

-Pilots report contact lenses cause dry eyes, and having to wear glasses while flying is a nuisance, and having Lasik is an option that eliminates those problems.
+Pilots report that contact lenses cause dry eyes, and having to wear glasses while flying is a nuisance.
+Lasik is an option that eliminates those problems.

 If eyesight deteriorates further, a waiver is required to continue carrier operations.

-Also, some pilots end up restricted to craft with dual controls.
+Also, some pilots end up restricted to flying aircraft with dual controls.

 Air Force Pilot Vision Requirements